pmlrsg/arsf_dem_scripts/doc/source/installation.rst

 1. Download the OSGeo4W installer from: http://trac.osgeo.org/osgeo4w/
 2. Select Advanced install and select 'QGIS Full' and 'GRASS' from Desktop applications, choose the standard install location of C:\OSGeo4W
-3. (Optional, required for LAS files) Download LAStools from http://lastools.org, unzip the folder and copy LAStools to the C drive.
-4. Download the arsf_dem library, open a command prompt and navigate to the directory the code was downloaded to.
+3. Download the arsf_dem library, open a command prompt and navigate to the directory the code was downloaded to.
 Then run:

 .. code-block:: bash